csteamengine/RPi-Quadcopter/README.md

     $sudo mkdir -p /var/lib/sixad/profiles
     $sudo checkinstall

 Once that is done run the following to run controller manager at boot.
+Now when you reboot the Pi, sixad will automatically run.

     $sudo update-rc.d sixad defaults

-Finally, to connect the controller, enter this command:
+Finally, unplug the controller and reboot the system.

-    $sudo sixad --start
+		$sudo reboot

-If it says that sixad is already running, type:
+Once it is up and running again, sixad will alread be running so all you have to do is press the PS button.
+If it does not connect or doesnt recognise it, first try restarting sixad.

     $sudo sixad --stop
     $sudo sixad --start

 At this point it will prompt you to press the PS button.
 When you do so it will display this if it connected successfully.
+This will be displayed on the screen.

 		sixad-bin[2535]: started
-sixad-bin[2535]: sixad started, press the PS button now
+		sixad-bin[2535]: sixad started, press the PS button now sixad-bin[2535]: unable to connect to sdp session sixad-bin[2535]: Connected Sony Computer Entertainment Wireless Controller

+If it still wont connect then try plugging the controller in again and running
+		$sudo ./sixpair